 But let’s say you’re wanting a meaningful or committed relationship.
 Here’s why hooking up in the meantime takes you further away from true love.
 If you’re saying you want to be in a committed relationship and hooking up with a guy, you’re sending mixed signals to the Universe, higher power, God, etc.

-And the time and energy you could be spending towards taking action and making choices in favor of what you want is being used towards what you don’t want.
-This means, you’ll keep getting more of what you don’t want — casual connections — instead of what you want — a meaningful connection.
+And the time and energy you could be spending towards taking action and making choices in favor of what you want are being used towards what you don’t want.
+This means you’ll keep getting more of what you don’t want — casual connections — instead of what you want — a meaningful connection.